 The purpose of this competition is to identify outstanding talented young musicians in the Dayton metropolitan and surrounding areas, to encourage young musicians to pursue further study, and to stimulate competition among student musicians.

-• Contestants must be a member of their high school’s band or orchestra (exceptions are made for piano and home-schooled students).
+• Contestants must be a member of their high school’s band or orchestra (exceptions are made for piano, harp, and home-schooled students).

 • First place David L. Pierson Concerto Competition winners may not enter again.

 • Contestants may audition on any orchestra instruments.

 • Contestants must be legal residents of the state of Ohio (exceptions are made for contestants who are members of the Dayton Philharmonic Youth Orchestras or students of Dayton Philharmonic Orchestra musicians).

 - Each contestant should select a composition for solo instrument and orchestra from the orchestral repertoire appropriate to his/her instrument.

 - The repertoire selection should be not less than 3 minutes or more than 8 minutes in length.
 Only one movement of a concerto is required and if the movement is more than 8 minutes, the winner may be required to make cuts for performance.

 - Contestants will be notified by May 24, 2021 if they have been invited to the final round.